BlockstreamResearch/bip-frost-dkg/README.md

 *Warning:*
-Changing perspectives, this implies that, even when obtaining an exception, you **must not** conclude that the DKG session has failed, and as a consequence, you **must not** erase the hostseckey.
+Changing perspectives, this implies that, even when obtaining an exception, this participant **must not** conclude that the DKG session has failed, and as a consequence, this particiant **must not** erase the hostseckey.
 The underlying reason is that some other participant may deem the DKG session successful and use the resulting threshold public key (e.g., by sending funds to it).
-That other participant can, at any point in the future, wish to convince us of the success of the DKG session by presenting recovery data to us.
+That other participant can, at any point in the future, convince this participant of the success of the DKG session by presenting recovery data to this participant.

 *Arguments*: